-All courses in the RT curriculum must be completed with a grade of C or better and a minimum GPA of 2.0 maintained to advance in the program.
+All courses in the RADT curriculum must be completed with a grade of C or better and a minimum GPA of 2.0 maintained to advance in the program.
 Program courses follow an attendance policy and excessive absenteeism may result in final course grade reduction and/or program dismissal.
 Points are awarded to applicants to applicants with completed general education requirements prior to program admission.
 The program has a competitive admission process; completion of the application process and general education courses does not guarantee program acceptance.

-- All RT prefixed courses
+- All RADT prefixed courses